rmolinari/rpeg/README.md

 ## Why You Should Not Use RPeg

-I wrote RPeg as learning exercise and for my own illumination.
+I wrote RPeg as learning exercise and to satisfy my curiosity.
 I was interested in how regular expressions can be implemented efficiently using a virtual machine - see [[Cox]](#references) - and stumbled on Ierusalimschy's paper.
 I found that paper fascinating and decided to try to implement the algorithm in Ruby.